IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ### Device Profile

+The Device Profile contains a config of different deviceResources that can to be sent or received from the Azure IoT Hub.

 A sample BACnet device profile can be found on the [BACnet/IP XRT Example](../../DeviceServices/bacnet-ip/deployment/profiles/bacnet-ip-sim-profile.json).

-An example profile is already included on the [Example desired-bacnet.json](../twin/desired-bacnet.json)
+An example profile is already included on the [example desired-bacnet.json](../twin/desired-bacnet.json)

-The Device Profile contains a config of different deviceResources that can to be sent or received from the Azure IoT Hub.

 ### Azure (Required)